Thank you for reading our post, please rate this article at the end.

 You may also invest in AC (120V) or DC (12V) holding tank heaters.
 Always insulate the sewer hose to prevent the formation of ice dams.
 It is advisable to empty the tanks periodically instead of continuously.

-Purchase a heated water hose in case you utilize a freshwater hook-up.
+Purchase a heated water hose if you plan to use a freshwater hook-up.
 These will help avert freeze-ups and bursting.
-All cables and hoses should be kept off the ground and out of snow.
+All cables and hoses should be kept off the ground and out of the snow.

 Always Have Emergency Items